MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Set-NonRemovableAppsPolicy.md

 | Accept wildcard characters: | False |

 ### -Path
-Specifies the full path to the root directory of the offline Windows image that you will inquire into.
+Specifies the full path to the root directory of the offline Windows image that you will service.
 If the directory named Windows is not a subdirectory of the root directory, WindowsDirectory must be specified.

 |||
 |-|-|